CQUni-Mike/COIT11134-2019-T2/Week 10 - Vehicles, Cars, Trucks - Part 07/README.md

 for this week, and get extra practice doing questions from relevant chapters of the textbook.

-## Question 5: Testing, toStringHeading(), Review Input Dialogs

-Only a few things covered ... because students have an assignment due this week.
+## Question 5: File I/O, Delete, Exception Handling and Validation, JTabbedPane, Design / Multi-Application / Cross Platform issues, ....

 5A.
-Add a main() to the data classes and add some testing code.
-(Useful for testing during development - you can always commend it out later).

-5B.
-Add a toStringHeader() to each of the data classes.

-5C.
-Review Swing Input Dialogs (showInputDialog).

-## Question 6: File I/O, Search, JTabbedPane, etc

-6A.
-Fix some issues with prior code (Question 5).

-6B.
-File I/O: File Save button to write vehicles out to file and a File Load button to load vehicles in from file.

-6C.
-Search: add a Search button to search for vehicles for an entered manufacturer.

-6D.
-YouTube video only: Convert ArrayList to Array.

-6E.
 Make textarea readonly / display only.
 * **Hint:** setEditable().

-6F.
+5B.
 Auto-create test data when application starts-up.

-6G.
+5C.
+Search for vehicles for an entered manufacturer.

+5D.
 Display number of vehicles listed.

-6H.
+5E.
 Add a demo JTabbedPane.

-6I.
+5F.
 Fix the Exit button (only exit if they click YES).

-6Z.
+5Z.
 Homework: students please make sure you do all of the tutorial questions for this week, and get extra practice doing questions from relevant chapters of the textbook.

-# TODO / FUTURE WORK: Delete, Exception Handling and Validation, Design / Multi-Application / Cross Platform issues, ....
+# TODO / FUTURE WORK:

 ??.
-Auto-save to file when application exists and auto-load data when application starts up.
+Vehicles Delete: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.

 ??.
-Manufactuters: Don't hard-code Manufactuters - read them from file and save to file as well.

-??.
-Vehicle Delete: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.

-??.
-Vehicle Edit: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Edit" button which allows you to edit any of the Vehicle details and save them.
+Vehicles Edit: Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Edit" button which allows you to edit any of the Vehicle details and save them.

 ??.
 Manufacturers: Add/Edit/Delete